Rumpunzel/rpg-thingy/characters/talents/fight.md

 ### Reckless

-When creating a boon with Vigor, you may make it enduring by suffering **1** physical stress.
+When creating a boon or bane with Vigor, you may make it enduring by suffering **1** physical stress.

 ### Steadfast